 1. Focus on a Single Product or Product Category

-While some sellers have done very well selling one-off items of things they find deeply discounted at local stores, this is rarely a scalable way to earn much on Amazon.
-With all the time you’ll spend creating listings, advertising, packaging, and fulfilling, it’s much easier to create a uniform process for sales and shipping when you are selling multiples of just one item – or several very closely related items.
-That’s why you’ll often see sellers focusing on tightly niched items, such as books or batteries.
+While some sellers have done very well selling one-off items of things they find deeply discounted at local stores (a.k.a. arbitrage), this can be a hard way to create a scalable business on Amazon.
+With all the time you’ll spend creating listings, advertising, packaging, and fulfillment, it’s often easier to create a uniform process when you are selling multiples of just one item – or several very closely related items.
+That’s why you’ll often see sellers focusing on tightly niched items, such as books or baby products.
 You can sell a lot of these items without changing much of the process, saving you time and eventually money.

 3. Write Product Descriptions Carefully